• Skip to primary navigation

 Cookies ‘n Cream Fudge Tombstones

-grass: green colored coconut (Put coconut in a zip-top bag, add green food coloring, close bag, and shake.)
+green colored coconut - To make the edible green grass for your graveyard, place coconut in a zip-top bag, add green food coloring, close the bag, and shake until the coconut turns green.

-hands: flesh-colored modeling chocolate or fondant (recipe here)
+flesh-colored modeling chocolate or fondant to make hands

-9″ round or square baking pan lined with non-stick aluminum foil or parchment paper*
+8-inch or 9-inch square baking pan lined with non-stick aluminum foil or parchment paper

 cutting board

-• Use tombstone shaped cookie cutters to cut out shapes from the fudge.
+• Use tombstone cookie cutters to cut out shapes from the fudge.

 • Take scraps of fudge and smash them into a ball.
 Flatten the fudge to about the same thickness you just cut through.

 • Cut out more shapes.
-Repeat until you’d used all of your fudge.
+Repeat until you've used all of your fudge.

 • Use garden stone stamps, a clay embossing set featuring alphabet stamps, or any rubber alphabet stamps that fit to create funny epitaphs for each candy tombstone.